Beothuk/bio.utilities/inst/doc/README.md

 # documentation for bio.utilities

-Package to help develop and/or use ecomod tools.
+Package to help develop and/or use bio tools.
 These are generic tools.

 Installation: